Northern soul: 1980s and later

-When Wigan Casino closed in 1981, many believed that the northern soul scene was on the verge of disintegrating.
-However, the late 1970s mod revival, the thriving scooterboy subculture, and late 80s acid jazz movement were popular among music fans.
+When Wigan Casino closed in 1981, many believed the Northern soul scene was on the verge of disintegrating.
+However, the late 1970s mod revival, the thriving scooterboy subculture, and the late 1980s acid jazz movement were popular among music fans.
 The popularity of the music was introduced by a wave of reissues and compilation albums from minor independent record labels.
-The rare groove boom started in late 80s with underground DJ Barrie Sharpe and Lascelles Gordon.
-Both played that brand of obscure American import records, 7" and albums ("looking back retrospectively"), that they had in their collection.
-These were bought from such specialist import record shops such as Moondogs in East Ham, and Contempo record shop at 42 Hanway Street in the West end of London, owned by John Abbey, founder of Blues & Soul magazine.
-The magazine also had their own record label (also called Contempo), releasing music from the 1970s which, starting in 1984, played at a club previously known as Whisky-A-Go-Go, founded by Rene Gelston in Wardour Street.
+The rare groove boom started in the late 1980s with underground DJ Barrie Sharpe and Lascelles Gordon.
+Both played that brand of obscure American import records, singles and albums ("looking back retrospectively"), that they had in their collection.
+These were bought from specialist import record shops such as Moondogs in East Ham and Contempo record shop at 42 Hanway Street in the West end of London, owned by John Abbey, founder of Blues & Soul magazine.
+The magazine also had its own record label (also called Contempo), releasing music from the 1970s, which, starting in 1984, played at a club previously known as Whisky-A-Go-Go, founded by Rene Gelston in Wardour Street.

-Norman Jay's show was a collaboration with DJ Judge Jules and featured a mainly urban soundtrack from the 1970s and 1980s mixed with early house music.
-Tracks similar to "rare grooves" had begun to see a following in the 1970s northern soul movement, which curated a collection of rare and obscure soul.
-Many of these labels were set up by DJs and collectors who had been part of the original northern soul scene.
+Norman Jay's show was a collaboration with DJ Judge Jules, featuring a mainly urban soundtrack from the 1970s and 1980s mixed with early house music.
+Tracks similar to "rare grooves" had begun to see a following in the 1970s Northern soul movement, which curated a collection of rare and obscure soul.
+Many of these labels were set up by DJs and collectors who had been part of the original Northern soul scene.
 The 1980s – often dismissed as a low period for Northern soul by those who had left the scene in the 1970s — featured almost 100 new venues in places such as Bradford, London, Peterborough, Leighton Buzzard, Whitchurch, Coventry and Leicester.
 Pre-eminent among the 1980s venues were Stafford's Top of the World and London's 100 Club.